UBS Asset Management Americas Inc. Sells 785,509 Shares of Incyte Co. (NASDAQ:INCY)

-UBS Asset Management Americas Inc. cut its stake in Incyte Co.
-(NASDAQ:INCY) by 25.4% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 2,309,660 shares of the biopharmaceutical company’s stock after selling 785,509 shares during the quarter.
-UBS Asset Management Americas Inc. owned approximately 1.05% of Incyte worth $207,269,000 as of its most recent SEC filing.
+UBS Asset Management Americas Inc. decreased its stake in Incyte Co.
+(NASDAQ:INCY) by 25.4% in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 2,309,660 shares of the biopharmaceutical company’s stock after selling 785,509 shares during the period.
+UBS Asset Management Americas Inc. owned 1.05% of Incyte worth $207,269,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors also recently bought and sold shares of the company.
-Newfound Research LLC purchased a new stake in shares of Incyte during the 3rd quarter worth approximately $29,000.
-Evoke Wealth LLC boosted its holdings in shares of Incyte by 143.0% during the 2nd quarter.
-Evoke Wealth LLC now owns 384 shares of the biopharmaceutical company’s stock valued at $40,000 after buying an additional 226 shares in the last quarter.
-Bessemer Group Inc. raised its stake in Incyte by 248.5% during the second quarter.
-Bessemer Group Inc. now owns 460 shares of the biopharmaceutical company’s stock valued at $48,000 after buying an additional 328 shares during the last quarter.
-Rockbridge Investment Management LCC boosted its stake in Incyte by 461.1% during the 3rd quarter.
-Rockbridge Investment Management LCC now owns 505 shares of the biopharmaceutical company’s stock valued at $45,000 after purchasing an additional 415 shares during the last quarter.
-Finally, Ellevest Inc. increased its position in Incyte by 39.1% during the third quarter.
-Ellevest Inc. now owns 761 shares of the biopharmaceutical company’s stock valued at $68,000 after acquiring an additional 214 shares during the last quarter.
-Institutional investors own 84.69% of the company’s stock.
+A number of other hedge funds also recently bought and sold shares of INCY.
+Vanguard Group Inc. raised its holdings in shares of Incyte by 0.7% in the 2nd quarter.
+Vanguard Group Inc. now owns 20,733,878 shares of the biopharmaceutical company’s stock worth $2,155,701,000 after acquiring an additional 149,924 shares during the last quarter.
+State Street Corp boosted its holdings in shares of Incyte by 2.8% during the 3rd quarter.
+State Street Corp now owns 8,724,776 shares of the biopharmaceutical company’s stock valued at $782,961,000 after buying an additional 240,533 shares in the last quarter.
+California Public Employees Retirement System boosted its holdings in Incyte by 276.4% in the second quarter.
+California Public Employees Retirement System now owns 1,543,099 shares of the biopharmaceutical company’s stock worth $160,436,000 after acquiring an additional 1,133,190 shares in the last quarter.
+The Manufacturers Life Insurance Company increased its holdings in shares of Incyte by 8.4% in the 3rd quarter.
+The Manufacturers Life Insurance Company now owns 1,347,777 shares of the biopharmaceutical company’s stock worth $120,949,000 after purchasing an additional 104,178 shares in the last quarter.
+Finally, Two Sigma Advisers LP increased its position in Incyte by 1.0% during the second quarter.
+Two Sigma Advisers LP now owns 997,882 shares of the biopharmaceutical company’s stock valued at $103,750,000 after acquiring an additional 9,800 shares during the last quarter.
+Hedge funds and other institutional investors own 84.69% of the company’s stock.

+Incyte (NASDAQ:INCY) last released its quarterly earnings data on Thursday, November 5th.
+The biopharmaceutical company reported $0.23 EPS for the quarter, missing analysts’ consensus estimates of $0.46 by ($0.23).
+The firm had revenue of $620.64 million during the quarter, compared to analysts’ expectations of $622.48 million.
+Incyte had a negative return on equity of 13.66% and a negative net margin of 13.62%.
+The business’s revenue for the quarter was up 12.5% compared to the same quarter last year.
+During the same quarter last year, the business earned $0.82 earnings per share.
+As a group, sell-side analysts predict that Incyte Co. will post -1.41 EPS for the current year.

-Several equities analysts recently weighed in on the stock.
-Royal Bank of Canada cut their target price on shares of Incyte from $96.00 to $86.00 and set a “sector perform” rating for the company in a research note on Friday, November 6th.
-BMO Capital Markets reduced their price target on Incyte from $94.00 to $87.00 and set a “market perform” rating on the stock in a report on Friday, November 6th.
-SVB Leerink boosted their price target on Incyte from $86.00 to $87.00 and gave the company a “market perform” rating in a report on Tuesday, August 4th.
-Morgan Stanley cut their target price on shares of Incyte from $103.00 to $97.00 and set an “equal weight” rating on the stock in a research report on Monday, November 9th.
-Finally, Mizuho initiated coverage on shares of Incyte in a research report on Tuesday, August 4th.
-They issued a “hold” rating and a $95.00 price target for the company.
+Several research analysts have commented on INCY shares.
+Mizuho began coverage on shares of Incyte in a report on Tuesday, August 4th.
+They set a “hold” rating and a $95.00 price objective for the company.
+Bank of America reduced their price target on Incyte from $113.00 to $110.00 and set a “buy” rating on the stock in a report on Thursday, October 15th.
+Morgan Stanley dropped their price objective on Incyte from $103.00 to $97.00 and set an “equal weight” rating on the stock in a research note on Monday, November 9th.
+Credit Suisse Group cut their target price on shares of Incyte from $100.00 to $97.00 and set a “neutral” rating on the stock in a research report on Thursday, August 6th.
+Finally, Cowen reaffirmed a “buy” rating on shares of Incyte in a research report on Sunday, August 9th.
 Two analysts have rated the stock with a sell rating, eleven have assigned a hold rating and thirteen have given a buy rating to the company.
 The stock currently has an average rating of “Hold” and a consensus price target of $102.45.

-In related news, EVP Maria E. Pasquale sold 1,423 shares of the firm’s stock in a transaction that occurred on Friday, October 9th.
-The stock was sold at an average price of $95.00, for a total value of $135,185.00.
-Following the transaction, the executive vice president now directly owns 29,754 shares of the company’s stock, valued at approximately $2,826,630.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, EVP Maria E. Pasquale sold 2,193 shares of Incyte stock in a transaction dated Thursday, September 10th.
-The stock was sold at an average price of $90.83, for a total value of $199,190.19.
-Following the completion of the transaction, the executive vice president now owns 30,397 shares in the company, valued at $2,760,959.51.
+In other Incyte news, EVP Maria E. Pasquale sold 1,423 shares of the stock in a transaction on Friday, October 9th.
+The shares were sold at an average price of $95.00, for a total transaction of $135,185.00.
+Following the transaction, the executive vice president now directly owns 29,754 shares of the company’s stock, valued at $2,826,630.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, EVP Dashyant Dhanak sold 961 shares of the firm’s stock in a transaction dated Tuesday, September 8th.
+The shares were sold at an average price of $88.94, for a total value of $85,471.34.
+Following the completion of the sale, the executive vice president now directly owns 28,971 shares in the company, valued at $2,576,680.74.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 4,577 shares of company stock valued at $419,847.
-Corporate insiders own 16.10% of the company’s stock.
+Over the last ninety days, insiders have sold 4,577 shares of company stock valued at $419,847.
+16.10% of the stock is owned by corporate insiders.

 Incyte Profile